 If your setting's Smokefree signage becomes faded or damaged in some way, or if you need more, contact your WAVE Facilitator and they will arrange more smokefree signage - and it's free.

-Remember that every external door has to have a smokefree sign or sticker attached to it.
+Remember that every entrance to the grounds and external door needs to have a smokefree sign or sticker.

 www.cph.co.nz - Smokefree, Community & Public Health (Canterbury)

 www.smokefree.org.nz - Smokefree at schools